 National Bunraku Theater

 Bunraku performances are usually held in three week runs in January, April, June, July/August and November.
-Ticket prices vary by performance but typically range from 2000-6000 yen.
+Ticket prices vary by performance but typically range from 2000 to 6000 yen.

 Bunraku is similar to kabuki but performed using meter tall puppets.
 The National Bunraku Theater is considered the nation's most prestigious, and in addition to shows offers free seminars throughout the year.
 English earphones are available.